HELLS RACE 2020

-This beautiful 290m short track is located in a green environment with a campsite right next to the track.
+This beautiful 290m short track is very well maintained and has a campsite right next to the track.
 Campsite doors open on Friday and there will be showers available, there is a canteen with food, drinks and toilets, which makes it easy and affordable to come over AND RACE!
 Open training from 14:00 till 18:00 on Saturday and we will have a live band in the evening...
 PARTY!!!
 Racing is on Sunday from 10:00am